Pokrovsk: History

 Pokrovsk was founded as Grishino in 1875 by a decision of the Ministry of Railways of the Russian Empire authorizing a railway station.
 The railway settlement had two thousand inhabitants.

 In 1881, a locomotive depot which became one of the main locomotive repair companies, Ekaterinoslavskaya railway, was built in the town.
 Two years later, in 1883, there was an enlargement to the station building; the central portion survives to this day.
 In May 1884, trains began transiting the rail station in Grishino.

 With the development of the railway station, Grishino grew and there were new businesses, in particular for exploitation of underground minerals, starting with coal.
 By 1913, the population around Grishino station had more than doubled to about 4.5 thousand people.

+During the Ukrainian War of Independence, from 1917 to 1920, it passed between various factions.
+Afterwards, Hryshyne was administratively part of the Donets Governorate of Ukraine.

-After the Russian Civil War ravaged the former Empire, Grishino station continued its growth and by 1925 had a locomotive depot, a brick factory, and six mines.
-The victorious Soviet forces established the Ukrainian SSR in the USSR.
+After the war, Hryshyne continued its growth and by 1925 had a locomotive depot, a brick factory, and six mines.
 The name of the station was changed to Postyshevo in 1934 to honor Pavel Postyshev, and in 1938, the name of the city became Krasnoarmeyskoe, commemorating the Soviet Red Army, after Postyshev was repressed during the Great Purge.